 An expanded and enhanced East Croydon station

 We would increase concourse space, provide new entrances and transform passenger facilities.
-The work would allow above the station to be developed in the future.
+The work would allow areas next to the station to be developed in the future.

 Benefits of our wider plans